-(3) Growth capital and equity investments is a supplementary financial measure.
+(3) Growth capital, acquisitions and equity investments is a supplementary financial measure.
 See the "Specified Financial Measures" section of this MD&A for more information.

 (4) Net debt to adjusted EBITDA ratio, dividend payout ratio and distributable cash flow per share ratio are non-GAAP financial ratios.
 See the "Specified Financial Measures" section of this MD&A for more information on each non-GAAP financial ratio.
-With the acquisition of the Gateway Terminal, the Company's net debt increased due to related financing activities.
-The Company expects that the net debt to adjusted EBITDA ratio will be temporarily elevated until twelve-months of adjusted EBITDA from the Gateway Terminal is reflected in the Company's net debt to adjusted EBITDA ratio.